Volunteering at WNPL

 The mission of the Warren-Newport Public Library District Volunteer Program is to support the library staff and enhance the services provided to the patrons.
 Through the commitment of time and contribution of talent, volunteers help WNPL provide quality service while responding to our customers’ needs.
 We value our wonderful volunteers.
 Their assistance at library events and behind the scenes help the library to run efficiently and to achieve our goals.
 Volunteers have the satisfaction of knowing they are helping their community while they stay active, meet new people, gain or retain skills, and learn about Warren-Newport Public Library.

-We ask that adult volunteers wanting to assist the library on a regular basis work a minimum of two hours per shift/per week for a minimum of six months.
-Student volunteers are asked to make a commitment of two hours per shift/per week for a minimum of three months.
 With advance notice, we attempt to assist students needing to complete school-required service hours.
 Unfortunately, we cannot provide volunteer opportunities on a “drop-in” basis, or for those needing to complete court-ordered community service.